RED FLAG # 1

 Risk to the Business

-- Reputational Risks: Companies operating in a hyper flexible sourcing context (i.e. where sourcing can move quickly and easily between multiple locations) may benefit from lowest prices, but face reputational risks linked to the ease of exploitation of low-skilled, low-paid workers in such sourcing geographies with minimal protections for them.
-The short-term and remote nature of many supplier relationships can a) reduce buyers’ leverage to do anything about abusive behaviors in their supply chain when they are highlighted by civil society, consumers or their own audits and b) constrain the ability of buying companies to divest from such sourcing geographies where these issues are or become systemic.
-Moreover, tragedies affecting workers in the supply chains of global brands that benefit from low cost production implicate entire industries: in the wake of the Rana Plaza collapse, articles referred to the “complicity” of the entire industry in conditions leading to the tragedy.
+• Financial, Reputational, and Operational Risks: Companies operating in a hyper flexible sourcing context (i.e. where sourcing can move quickly and easily between multiple locations) may benefit from lowest prices, but face reputational risks linked to the ease of exploitation of low-skilled, low-paid workers in such sourcing geographies with minimal protections for them.
+The short-term and remote nature of many supplier relationships can reduce buyers’ leverage to do anything about abusive behaviors in their supply chain when they are highlighted by civil society, consumers or their own audits.

 What the UN Guiding Principles Say

-The UNGPs note that companies should “strive for coherence between their responsibility to respect human rights and policies and procedures that govern their wider business activities and relationships [including] …. procurement practices.”
-(Principle 16, Commentary)
+The UNGPs note that companies should “strive for coherence between their responsibility to respect human rights and policies and procedures that govern their wider business activities and relationships [including] …. procurement practices” (Principle 16, Commentary).

 Where the incentives for impacts are embedded in the buying company’s purchasing practices, it may systematically rewards buyers for placing extreme pressure on suppliers, and punish those that invest in protections for workers in ways that raise their costs (and therefore prices to the buying company).
 In such circumstances, the company may be considered to contribute to impacts on supply chain workers.
 Similarly, where the company executes a strategy to benefit from wages below a living wage, including, in some cases, by lobbying against minimum wage increases, it may contribute to the impacts experienced by workers.
-(See further Red Flag 23).

 Possible contributions to the Sustainable Development Goals (SDGs)